-Government Action on Fistula's community programmes work in-line with the Kenyan Ministry of Health's community strategy, focusing on training community health workers that will spread awareness about fistula and identify, support and refer women suffering from an obstetric fistula to the nearest Fistula Treatment Network facility.
-NGO Action on Fistula has partnerships with local Kenyan Community-Based Organisations (CBOs) and NGOs to conduct comprehensive community outreach programmes.
+Government ACTION ON FISTULATM s community programmes work in-line with the Kenyan Ministry of Health's community strategy, focusing on training community health workers that will spread awareness about fistula and identify, support and refer women suffering from an obstetric fistula to the nearest Fistula Treatment Network facility.
+Non-govern- mental organi- zation (NGO) ACTION ON FISTULA [TM] has partnerships with local Kenyan Community-Based Organisations (CBOs) and NGOs to conduct comprehensive community outreach programmes.
 It works in partnership with local community-based organisations and NGO's that are respected and trusted within their communities.
-It also engages "county mobilisers" who are committed individuals trained through Action on Fistula and then engaged to conduct regular mobilisation work within their respective counties.
-Local hospitals The national Fistula Treatment Network is a collection of treatment facilities which are equipped with operating equipment and surgical supplies by Action on Fistula.
+It also engages "county mobilisers" who are committed individuals trained through ACTION ON FISTULA [TM] and then engaged to conduct regular mobilisation work within their respective counties.
+Local hospitals/Health facilities The national Fistula Treatment Network is a collection of treatment facilities which are equipped with operating equipment and surgical supplies by ACTION ON FISTULATM.
 The national Network is an innovative approach that fosters collaboration amongst member hospitals and encourage sharing of resources, improves patient referrals and follow-up care.